lcpilling/ukbrapR/README.md

 #>    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 #>  37.00   50.00   58.00   56.53   63.00   73.00
 ```

+### Previous Spark functionality

+If you need to see the previous release documentation follow the tags to the version required: https://github.com/lcpilling/ukbrapR/tree/v0.1.7

 ## Questions and comments